Start planning your trip

-Along the Enoden local line in Kamakura, you will find Kamakurakōkōmae Station, which appeared at the end of the hit anime Slam Dunk.
-Read on to learn more about this popular location.
+Along the Enoden line in Kamakura, you'll find Kamakurakōkōmae Station, which appeared in the popular anime Slam Dunk.
+Learn how to get there and the story of this famous location.

-It is a 1-2 minute walk from Kamakurakōkōmae station to the photo spot.
+It’s a 1-2 minute walk from Kamakurakōkōmae Station to the photo spot.
 After passing through the ticket gates, walk straight down the road directly in front of you.

-On weekends and holidays, you are sure to see a lot of people gathered here with cameras, making it an easy spot to find.
+On weekends and holidays, you'll often find many people gathered here with cameras, making it an easy spot to recognize.

 On the day we visited, there were plenty of people stopping to take pictures!

-This is also a popular photo spot for train fans hoping to catch a shot of the Enoden as it runs along its coastal route, which is by itself also quite lovely.
-From the hill next to the tracks and crossing you can see the whole scene as it spreads out before you; this hill is also the perfect place to take photos.
+This spot is also popular among train enthusiasts hoping to capture a shot of the Enoden as it runs along its scenic coastal route, which is stunning in its own right.
+From the hill next to the tracks and crossing, you can enjoy a sweeping view of the entire scene.
+This hill is also an ideal spot for taking photos.

 At the crossing, it goes without saying that there are some people there to take pictures of the Enoden train itself too.